Saints fire coach Dennis Allen after seventh straight loss. Darren Rizzi named interim coach

 NEW ORLEANS (AP) — The New Orleans Saints fired coach Dennis Allen on Monday, a day after a loss at last-place Carolina extended the Saints’ losing streak to seven games — their longest since 1999.

-The Saints named special teams coordinator Darren Rizzi the club’s interim coach for the final eight games of what is expected to be the fourth straight season without a playoff berth for New Orleans (2-7).
+The Saints named special teams coordinator Darren Rizzi the club’s interim coach for the final eight games of what is trending toward a fourth straight season without a playoff berth for New Orleans (2-7).

+“This is not a day for celebration,” Rizzi said.
+“This is a tough day.
+At the same time, there’s only one way to fight through this.”

+The 54-year-old Rizzi said he embraced the challenge he’s inherited because “I embrace everything.”

+“Literally, we’re going to reevaluate everything,” said Rizzi, who considers himself a disciple of two-time Super Bowl winning coach Bill Parcells, who was a Miami Dolphins executive when he gave Rizzi his first NFL job.

+“You’re going to reevaluate everybody, everything, staff, the coaches the players,” Rizzi said.
+“Because, right now, when you lose seven games in a row, you’re obviously not in a place where you can stay status quo.”

-Allen is 18-25 without a playoff appearance since taking over in 2022 after Sean Payton, the most successful coach in Saints history, began what turned out to be a one-season retirement from coaching.
+Allen went 18-25 without a playoff appearance since taking over in 2022 after Sean Payton, the most successful coach in Saints history, began what turned out to be a one-season retirement from coaching.

-Allen was promoted by general manager Mickey Loomis after a six-season tenure as New Orleans’ defensive coordinator, a period that saw his unit ranked in the top 10 in the NFL in 2020 and 2021.
+Allen was promoted by Loomis after a six-season tenure as New Orleans’ defensive coordinator, a period that saw his unit ranked in the top 10 in the NFL in 2020 and 2021.

 “Dennis has been a part of our organization for many years,” Saints owner Gayle Benson said, referring to Allen’s initial stint as a defensive assistant with New Orleans from 2006 to 2010.
 “He has been extremely loyal and professional.